pixeldrengen/ImageFinder/README.md

 int Y = pos.getY();
 `

-Im just an amateur who made this for a bot that im working on.
+Please do keep in mind that im just an amateur who made this for a bot that im working on.
 Any tips or help regarding optimization or making the code more clean is welcome.